Lucretiel/shargparse/README.md

 =======

 pyparse brings the power of argparse to your shell scripts.
 It is designed to be an extremely simple program you can embed into your scripts.
-You need to be familiar with python's argparse to use it.

 Example
 =======